RadwaElaraby/MADRL-readings/local-interactions.md

   - the update of Q<sup>C</sup><sub>k</sub> uses the estimates of Q<sub>k</sub>* because the individual action at the next step will depend on the values in Q<sub>k</sub>* and not on Q<sup>C</sup><sub>k</sub> (there is not a “direct” dependency among entries in Q<sup>C</sup><sub>k</sub>)
   - the values in Q<sup>C</sup><sub>k</sub> only determine the one-step behavior of the COORDINATE action

+Since the penalty of miscoordination is bigger than the cost of using the active perception, the agents learn to take this action in the interaction states

 Notes:
 - How does our works differ from previous methods that explore locality of interaction?
   - previous methods rely heavily on assumptions of joint-state and joint-action observability, even if only at a local level.
 We instead do not assume joint-action observability, but explore joint-state observability whenever possible